Guard Against These Risks When Selecting Equity Investments

 The biggest defense against business risk is the presence of franchise value.
 Companies that possess franchise value are able to raise prices to adjust for increased labor, taxes or material costs.
 The stocks and bonds of the aforementioned commodity-type businesses do not have this luxury and normally decline significantly when the sector, industry, or macroeconomic environment goes off a cliff.

 Why?
-I'm not concerned about business risk.
-Instead, I am concerned about valuation risk.
-In order to justify the purchase of the stock at this sky-high price, I have to be absolutely certain that the future growth prospects will increase my earnings yield to a more attractive level than all of the other investments at my disposal.
+We're not concerned about business risk.
+Instead, We are concerned about valuation risk.
+In order to justify the purchase of the stock at this sky-high price, we have to be absolutely certain that the future growth prospects will increase our earnings yield to a more attractive level than all of the other investments at our disposal.

 The danger of investing in companies that appear overvalued is that there is normally little room for error.
 The business may indeed be wonderful, but if it experiences a significant sales decline in one quarter or does not open new locations as rapidly as it originally projected, the stock will decline significantly or, alternatively, tread water for years as the excess valuation is burned off.
 This is a throw-back to our basic principle that an investor should never ask "Is company ABC a good investment"; instead, he should ask, "Is company ABC a good investment at this price."